Scream (franchise): Documentary film

 A documentary film, Still Screaming: The Ultimate Scary Movie Retrospective, was released in April 2011.
 This film was written and directed by Ryan Turek.
 The documentary discusses the first three movies in the series and includes interviews with Wes Craven, Neve Campbell, David Arquette and other cast members.
+Composer John Corlis wrote the music for the documentary, which was released digitally in 2018.

+Video games

+In 2011, the game Scream 4 (stylized as SCRE4M), developed by Beefy Media and Codeglue, published by The Weinstein Company, was released for iOS and Android.

+Ghostface has appeared as a playable character in the games Call of Duty: Warzone, Call of Duty: Black Ops Cold War, and Mortal Kombat 1.